Top 10 · GA

 - Oral Medicine Specialists in GeorgiaNon-surgical management of oral disease.

-- Dentist (Other)s in GeorgiaDentists with general or unspecified focus.
+- Dentists in GeorgiaDentists with general or unspecified focus.

-How are these oral & maxillofacial surgeons in Georgia ranked?
+How are these oral and maxillofacial surgeons in Georgia ranked?

 Georgia's Medicaid program is Georgia Medicaid.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Georgia Medicaid provider directory (https://medicaid.georgia.gov/).How do I check a oral & maxillofacial surgeon's license in Georgia?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Georgia Medicaid provider directory (https://medicaid.georgia.gov/).How do I check an oral and maxillofacial surgeon's license in Georgia?

 Use the Georgia Board of Dentistry license-lookup at https://gbd.georgia.gov/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial surgeon instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial surgeon instead of a general dentist?

 Impacted wisdom teeth that need surgical removal; Dental implant placement, especially with bone grafting; Jaw fractures or facial trauma.